WildernessLabs/Documentation/docs/Hardware/Reference/Meadow_Hardware/Core-Compute_SD_Card/index.md

 ---
 layout: Meadow
-title: SD Card use with Core-Compute module
+title: SD Card use with Core-Compute Module
 subtitle: Working with an SD card on the Meadow Core-Compute Development Kit
 ---